syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Export.md

 # Export

-> Note: This feature is applicable only for OLAP datasource.
+N> This feature is applicable only for OLAP datasource.

 The PivotGrid is exported from cell mode to a worksheet of an Excel Workbook.
 The Excel Workbook is saved from the browser to the local disk drive.